-OpenText’s Board of Directors is a team of professionals with years of market leadership, experience and knowledge.
+The OpenText™ Board of Directors is a team of professionals with years of market leadership, experience and knowledge.

-P. Thomas ‘Tom’ Jenkins
+P. Thomas (Tom) Jenkins

 Mark J. Barrenechea

-As CEO of Canada’s largest software company, Mr. Barrenechea oversees the strategic direction of the organization and upholds the company’s position at the forefront of the industry.
-Under his direction, the company has grown both organically and through strategic acquisitions, into a $1.4 billion technology company.
+As CEO of Canada’s largest software company, Mark oversees the strategic direction of the organization and upholds the company’s position at the forefront of the industry.
+Under his direction, the Company has grown both organically and through strategic acquisitions, into a $1.9 billion technology company.